Landslide near Oso will keep Highway 530 closed until at least Thursday

 The slow-moving landslide that sparked home evacuations and shut down Highway 530 near Oso over the past few days has stopped moving — but the land is still unstable and the highway will remain closed until at least Thursday.

-Geologists and state and local authorities have been investigating since they discovered six-inch-wide cracks in a hillside road early last week in a rural part of Snohomish County near Oso.
-Then on Friday, the Department of Natural Resources discovered the hillside had dropped about four feet after heavy rains, while the crack in the road had grown.
+Geologists and state and local authorities have been investigating since they discovered 6-inch-wide cracks in a hillside road early last week in a rural part of Snohomish County near Oso.
+Then on Friday, the Department of Natural Resources discovered the hillside had dropped about 4 feet after heavy rains, while the crack in the road had grown.

 Residents of eight homes voluntarily evacuated, while the state shut down a 3½-mile stretch of Highway 530 between Oso Loop Road and C-Post Road.
 The moving hillside is about 300 feet above the highway.

-After the hillside stopped moving on Saturday, authorities had said they might be able to reopen the highway by the Monday morning commute.
+After the hillside stopped moving Saturday, authorities had said they might be able to reopen the highway by the Monday morning commute.

 But the Washington Department of Transportation on Sunday said there was still an unstable slope above the southwest side of the highway, and the road would remain closed until at least Thursday.